Hawaii Rainbow Wahine volleyball

 The 1996 NCAA Division I women's volleyball tournament began with 48 teams (with a 12-team, six-match play-in meet), which ended on December 21, 1996, when Stanford defeated Hawaiʻi in the NCAA championship match.
 In the order of 3–0 sweeps, UH went over, routing Colorado, Texas, BYU, and Florida before succumbing 0–3, themselves, to the Cardinal.
 Retrospective of this current 2017–present, Wahine-now leaders are the Head Coach, the Assistant Coach, and the Director of Volleyball Operations; perhaps not coincidentally, they were the principled head women as athletes then.

 Junior #2-Susie Boogaard (2002–2005), Iffy, informally, has the best season of her UH career.
 Averaging approximately 15 home matches per year, the parents of Boogaard purchased tickets for unlimited flights, on annual passes by ATA Airlines, out of Los Angeles into Honolulu.
 The Ahuna's (1984–1987), reflexive, went to Honolulu to the Continental U.S.

 In 2006, former player Kari Anderson (1991–94) moved into the associate head coach's position; she'd been an Assistant Coach since 1996.
 She is still the longest-tenured right-handed aide in UH WVB history.
 She'd retired from volleyball in early 2011.

-UH is a perfect 24–0 against UH Hilo in their state turf series, dating back to the mid-1970s.
+UH is 24–0 against UH Hilo in their state turf series, dating back to the mid-1970s.
 On September 12, 2009, the program notched its 1,000th victory with a 3–0 win over Stanford; this series favors UH 19–13.
-On December 11, 2015, the Wahine defeated seven-time national champions Penn State 3–0.
-Rarefied, NU(s'), of the great state consequently of Nebraska, archives presenting the 8-8 HI-NE tie makes for Hawaiian celebratory tenor; the Rainbow and Cornhuskers Wahine (beginning with 1975), both showstoppers, they codify the winner's tradition(s).
+On December 11, 2015, the Wahine beat seven-time national champions Penn State 3–0.
+Rarefied, NU(s'), of the state consequently of Nebraska, archives presenting the 8-8 HI-NE tie makes for Hawaiian celebratory tenor; the Rainbow and Cornhuskers Wahine (beginning with 1975), they codify the winner's tradition(s).

 On 1989 December 8, 1989, a number one ranked Rainbow Wahine, quite objectively, referenced through annals which show those (that) analyzed statistically (e.g. kills, digs, and percentages); they'd beat another AVCA Top 25 program in Cal Poly SLO, at Stockton, California, in the regional semifinal 15–9, 15–17, 9–15, 15–12, 15–12.
 Others via the official NCAA history might suggest that the longest game of 3 1/2 hours, between the #6 BYU Cougars and #7 UH, this manages ensured the best match chronicled with a UH win of 15–12, 21–19, 13–15, 16–18, 24–22.
 This latter-mentioned match occurred in the 1998 Las Vegas WAC Championships final.
 Of that 1998 postseason blossomed run into the NCAA Elite Eight, having incidentally been 1996 sophomore understudy to Coach Ah Mow at setter, Nikki (sept Ivarie's) Hubbert would appear and win the Family Feud game show versus the Couchois clan (2007).
 Senior-Hubbert holds the all-time UH record(s) for total assists and assists per set in a year: 1998.